ian-r-rose/ian-r-rose.github.io/content/2015-09-22-buckingham-pi-rank-nullity.md

-That is to say, we expect to be able to make the units of $\Omega$ by combining the parameters $\omega_i$ in some way, where each parameter is raised to some exponent $\alpha_i$.
+That is to say, we expect to be able to make the units of $\Omega$ by combining the parameters $\omega_i$ in some way, where each parameter is raised to some power $\alpha_i$.
-Furthermore, since we have chosen some set of fundamental units, which we call $f_j$, where the index is for the $j$th fundamental unit that appears in the problem (call that number $k$).
+Furthermore, we have chosen some set of fundamental units which we call $f_j$, where the index is for the $j$th fundamental unit that appears in the problem.
+We denote the number of fundemental units by $k$.
-We can also represent the units of $\Omega$ using those units:
+Another way of representing the units of $\Omega$ is by using those fundamental units:
 \begin{equation}
 \begin{bmatrix}
 \Omega